Kong/docs.konghq.com/app/konnect/getting-started/dev-portal.md

 ---

 ## Overview
-The Dev Portal in Kong Konnect (Konnect) contains a collection of Service Version specs and documentation objects.
+The Dev Portal in {{site.konnect_product_name}} contains an API Catalog, which allows you to document all of your Services and Versions.

 * Markdown documentation: a description of your Service.
 Applies to the whole Service package.